al3xandr3/al3xandr3.github.io/_posts/2016-04-13-user-retention-and-the-aha-moment.md

-Most important question to start with: **What is your product Aha Moment ?**
+Most important question to start with and to really understand: **What is your product Aha Moment ?**